ramereth/presentation-openstack-power8/source/index.rst

     - Little-Endian & Big-Endian
     - Several non-IBM companies building P8 hardware

-      - Tyan, Rackspace (OpenCompute-based), Google
+      - Tyan, Rackspace (OpenCompute-based) & Google

   .. revealjs:: OpenPower Abstraction Layer (OPAL)

-    - OPAL is the new Open Source firmware that POWER8 supports
+    - OPAL is the new Open Source firmware for POWER8
-    - Acts as an on-system HMC and the machine boots similar to PC servers
+    - Acts as an on-system HMC
+    - Enables the machine to boot similar to PC servers
-    - Boots a Linux Kernel and loads the boot loader Petitboot
+    - Linux Kernel and loads the boot loader Petitboot
-    - Petitboot provides a shell environment but also features net booting
+    - Petitboot provides a shell environment for debugging and setup
-    - Petitboot will kexec and boot into the system kernel
+    - Petitboot will use kexec and boot into the system kernel

 .. revealjs:: POWER at OSUOSL
   :title-heading: h5